HealthWorks! is a kids’ health museum and educational center!

 by inspiring their passion and courage to lead healthy lives.

-HealthWorks! does that by providing a fun and entertaining kids museum for families to play together and also by providing educational health programs for schools and organizations.
-The field trip programs are the reason HealthWorks! was created – to educate children in the region on the importance of being healthy and how to make life choices that will lead to overall wellness.
+HealthWorks! does this by providing a fun and interactive kids museum for families to play together, as well as by delivering educational health programs for schools and organizations.
+These field trip programs were the reason HealthWorks! was created – to educate children in the region on the importance of being healthy and how to make life choices that will lead to overall wellness!